 Tim traveled to London in the UK to study and explore the benefits of a Forest School program for Saint John.
 This training and his experience has allowed him to provide significant input while working with the Province as policies are developed that will support Forest School Practitioners who want to run inspiring, effective and safe Forest School Programs.

 Tim currently resides in Millidgeville with his wife Christine, their two children, Jonathan and Jenah along with their dog, Bailey.
 They have a keen interest in the outdoors with a passion for camping, fishing, hunting, hiking, kayaking, landscaping and even beachcombing some of the wonderful islands on the Saint John and Kennebecasis Rivers.

 “It is only looking back now that I realize how fortunate I was to grow up with the freedom to explore the outdoors!
 The majority of my childhood memories are filled with stories of my 3 brothers and I playing outside…. where the sticks became swords, the trees became swings and, on a double dare, worms were a snack!”

-Elizabeth is a Forest School Practitioner, animal-lover, aunt to two nephews and a genuine nature enthusiast.
+Elizabeth is a teacher, Forest School Practitioner, animal-lover, aunt to two nephews and a genuine nature enthusiast.